Juantantan/MandelbrotExplorer/Readme.md

 * sudo apt install libsdl2-dev
 * sudo apt-get install libsdl2-image-2.0-0-dev

-GLU may or may not already exist.
+As stated above, GLU may or may not already exist.
 GLU is an older helper header file from early versions of OpenGL

 Extra build args (in tasks.json):
 * "-lGL",         : OpenGL